What 2025 GEO satellite orders say about the industry

 Small GEOs, which first appeared in 2018, have swept up 20 of 47 GEO satellite orders since 2020 due to their relatively low cost and focused capacity, making them ideal for new operators (Taiwan’s Chunghwa Telecom), new applications (Astrum Mobile’s first-of-kind Satellite-to-Device platform), or targeted market expansion (Kt sat’s consumer broadband push).

-Notably, Oman’s Space Communication Technologies (SCT) – a first-time satellite buyer – placed a split order for a software-defined Airbus OneSat in November 2025, followed by a Small GEO from Astranis in January 2026.
+Notably, two Omani entities placed GEO satellite orders in quick succession: government-owned Space Communication Technologies (SCT) purchased a software-defined Airbus OneSat in November 2025, followed two months later by MB Group's Small GEO order with Astranis in January 2026.
+Ironically, the latter order is scheduled to launch this year, while SCT's OmanSat-1 is projected to launch in 2029.
 Time will tell which platform delivers the best economic return and staying power in the face of growing LEO competition.